MOBI-AIR: Accounting for MOBility in AIR pollution exposure estimates in studies on long-term health effects

 1Swiss Tropical and Public Health Institute; Basel, Switzerland; 2Basel University, Switzerland; 3Institute of Risk Assessment Sciences (IRAS), Utrecht University, the Netherlands; 4Department of Physical Geography (Geo), Utrecht University, the Netherlands

-Methods: Conducted in Switzerland and the Netherlands, this study will include purpose-designed tracking campaigns in both countries to capture mobility data for 2000 individuals using a freely-available mobile phone App.
-This information will be used to calibrate agent-based models (ABM) to simulate mobility and commuting tracks for the participants in several included cohort studies.
-This study draws from our extensive collection of existing air pollution exposure models, and will include these traffic-related pollutants: NO2, BC, PM2.5, PM2.5 elemental composition and UFP.
-These existing models will be enhanced to produce long-term hourly estimates.
-Combining the ABM tracks with the detailed spatial-temporal air pollution data will enable calculation of “mobility-enhanced” exposure estimates for every individual in the cohorts.
-More simple exposure metrics, including the traditional (home address only) and a time-weighted (home + work address), will also be derived.
-A dedicated exposure error evaluation, involving simulations, will also be conducted to understand the added value of the more sophisticated exposure estimates using ABM to incorporate mobility.
+Methods.
+Conducted in Switzerland and the Netherlands, this study includes tracking campaigns in both countries capturing mobility data for 2000 individuals with a hybrid approach using a bespoke mobile phone App and a purpose-designed tracker device.
+The mobility data is used to calibrate agent-based models (ABM) simulating mobility and commuting tracks for several included cohort studies.
+Existing air pollution exposure models of the traffic-related pollutants NO2, BC, PM2.5, PM2.5 elemental composition and UFP will be enhanced producing long-term hourly estimates.
+Combining the ABM tracks with the detailed spatial-temporal air pollution data enables calculation of “mobility-enhanced” exposure estimates for every individual in the cohorts.
+More simple exposure metrics, including the traditional (home address only) and a time-weighted (home + work address), are also derived.
+A dedicated exposure error evaluation, involving simulations, will be conducted to understand the added value of the more sophisticated exposure estimates using ABM to incorporate mobility.
 Finally, the range of exposure estimates will be used to assess associations with select health endpoints in three large cohort studies (SAPALDIA, EPIC-NL and the Swiss National Cohort) and the influence of these changes in exposure will be evaluated.